CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

   - “How do I add an Excel formula to my table?”
   - “When should I use Topics vs Views?”
   - “What’s the preferred pattern for Omni vs Sigma in this use case?”
-- OmniBoss retrieves relevant docs, applies the prompt logic, and returns a concise, contextual answer plus links to deeper material
+- OmniBoss retrieves relevant content from the curated corpus, applies the prompt logic, and returns concise, contextual guidance plus pointers to more detail

 ## Impact